|Sieges, Part 5, Invasions and Civil Wars

 After initial preparations, the Americans and French built their first parallel and began the bombardment.
 With the British defense weakened, on 14 Oct1781 Washington sent two columns to attack the last major remaining British outer defenses.
 A French column under Wilhelm of the Palatinate-Zweibrücken took Redoubt No. 9 and an American column under Alexander Hamilton took Redoubt No. 10.
 With these defenses taken, the allies were able to finish their second parallel.
 With the American artillery closer and its bombardment more intense than ever, the British position began to deteriorate rapidly and Cornwallis asked for capitulation terms on 17 Oct.
 After two days of negotiation, the surrender ceremony occurred on 19 Oct; Lord Cornwallis was absent from the ceremony.
 With the capture of more than 7,000 British soldiers, negotiations between the United States and Great Britain began, resulting in the Treaty of Paris of 1783.
 (Alden, John.
 A History of the American Revolution.
 New York: Da Capo Press, 1969)

-Yorktown, surrender of British forces, 178.
-This painting by painting by John Trumbull depicts the forces of British Major General Charles Cornwallis, 1st Marquess Cornwallis (1738-1805) (who was not himself present at the surrender), surrendering to French and American forces after the Siege of Yorktown (September 28 – October 19, 1781) during the American Revolutionary War.
+Yorktown, surrender of British forces, 1781.
+This painting by John Trumbull depicts the forces of British Major General Charles Cornwallis, 1st Marquess Cornwallis (1738-1805) (who was not himself present at the surrender), surrendering to French and American forces after the Siege of Yorktown (September 28 – October 19, 1781) during the American Revolutionary War.
 The central figures depicted are Generals Charles O'Hara and Benjamin Lincoln.

 Siege of Gibraltar, 1782